Assistant Professor in Political Science

 Joel Martinsson

 What should we do when we face impossible choices?
 And what do we actually do?
 These questions drive my research.
-I study how people navigate ethical dilemmas when values clash and there are no clear right answers.
-From parliamentarians wrestling with party loyalty to first responders making split-second decisions during crises, I explore the gap between ethical ideals and messy reality.
+I study how people — politicians, public servants, citizens — navigate ethical dilemmas when values clash and there are no clear right answers.
+From parliamentarians wrestling with issues of powerlessness to first responders making split-second decisions during crises, I explore the gap between ethical ideals and a far more complex reality.

 Currently developing Saving of Swedovia, a simulation game exploring ethical decision-making in crises.